 AFM SafeCoat manufactures products that are ideal for people sensitive to chemicals.

-Particularly for commercial spaces such as hospitals, schools, and offices where there are small kids or vulnerable groups of people to allergies, the low VOC and no odor of AFM products make them a top pick.
+Particularly for commercial spaces such as hospitals, schools, and offices where there are small kids or vulnerable groups of people with allergies, the low VOC and no odor of AFM products make them a top pick.

 All of the company’s building materials, according to them, are designed to meet high-quality performance standards while minimizing toxic off-gassing.